Rayan-cpu/Mountain-Car-RL/README.md

 *  "run for 1000 episodes and report its loss and average cumulative reward per episode"
    *  loss per episode over the samples ? (to track reduction ?)
    *  average cumulative reward per episode -> as in scalar : the average over the episodes ? (to answer "do we on avg. get to the 100 ?") -> more like normalised cumulative (over episode) reward
-* heuristics : they say location wise (can use growing function towards reward, with relative scale)
-  * how much info should be given ?
-Is goal to give minimal amount or is it to give as much as possible (to then use as baseline with no sparse reward) ?
-  * could in principle use criterion based on velocity, right ? might be harder to scale ? (as no real clue of characteristic velocities)

 * question about normalisation
   * state-normalisation
     * normalised deviance from the mean quantifies deviance (so param of interest, as should affect reward)